play3577/mj/README.md

 ### Can I play this game?

 You sure can!
-Just head on over to the live site version: https://pomax.github.io/mj
+And you don't even need to sign up for anything, or check out any programming code, or do anything beyond just clicking through to the live website: https://pomax.github.io/mj

 Note that mostly due to that's what we play in our house a lot, this implementation currently uses "Chinese Classical" rules for play and scoring.
 Additional rules will eventually be written (the next one is most likely standard Cantonese rules with faan scoring).